strblr/pegase/README.md

 console.log(prefix.value("+ 5 * 2 6"));       // "5 2 6 * +"
 ```

 `value` is `undefined` if there is no child, or multiple children.
 You can quickly convince yourself that the `prefix` grammar can only ever return one child.
 Thus, except in case of a parse failure, there is always a `value` to be read from `prefix`.
-A well designed parsing expression should always have easily predictable `children` for itself and all its nested parser parts.
+A well designed peg expression should always have easily predictable `children` for itself and all its nested parser parts.
 A quick glimpse at a grammar should always give you a good general picture of the dataflow.
 In most cases, a good design choice is to ensure that non-terminals always emit only up to one child but that's ultimately up to you.

 Great, but at the end of the day `children` are just unlabeled propagated values.
 Sometimes that's what you want (typically when you're parsing list-ish data: a list of phone numbers, a list of operators and operands, a list of arguments to a function, etc.), but very often in semantic actions, you want to be able to grab a specific parser's value by name.
 This is where *captures* will come in handy.